-Traditional Dakgalbi is chicken, marinated in a spicy sauce, cooked over a slow flame with an assortment of leafy vegetables and potatoes — in an iron pot.
-We’d thought of trying a variant of the same flavour and opted for a barbecue instead.
-The flavour was spot on, though I found the spice a little difficult to handle.
-Gearing up for the Winter olympics, the restaurant menu had translations in English and an added page for common phrases.
+Traditional Dakgalbi is chicken that’s marinated in a spicy sauce and cooked over a slow flame with an assortment of leafy vegetables.
+We opted for a variant of the same marinade, but barbecued the chicken instead of cooking it.
+The flavour was spot on, although I found the spice a little difficult to handle.
+Chuncheon was gearing up for the Winter Olympics and it was hard to miss the restaurant menu printed in English with an added page for common phrases.

 2. Listen to Soyanggang Cheonyeo

 The Soyanggang Skywalk was on top of my list of sights to see in Chuncheon.
 However, the weather plays an important role in the operation of the skywalk.
-We tried our luck and it was closed on the day of our visit.
+Sadly, it was closed on the day of our visit.

 Chuncheon is the capital of Gangwon-do Province.
 The city isn’t as densely populated as Seoul, but has a constant buzz of development and construction work in progress.
-The city centre resembles any developed Korean city, whilst the landscapes in-between can prove to be quite surreal.
-Not far, from where we lived, we saw these giant metal monsters trapped in a small patch of land.
+The city centre resembles any developed Korean city.
+The landscapes in-between the pockets of development can prove to be pretty surreal.
+Not far from where we lived, we saw these giant metal monsters trapped on a small patch of land.

 4. Walk on a Frozen Lake

 On the second day of our trip, we were too late to take the tour bus, and had to take a local bus to get to Chuncheon Station.
-En route, we stopped by a gorgeous lake — frozen under a thick blanket of ice.
-A walking path circumscribes the lake and it’s possible to cut across the lake over a bridge.
-To one side of the lake, there’s a boardwalk hugging a hiking trail, to give you vantage views of the lake below.
+En route, we stopped by a gorgeous lake (Uiamho Lake would be my guess) — frozen under a thick blanket of ice.
+A walking path circumscribes the lake and it’s possible to cut across Gongjicheon Stream by the overhead bridge.
+On one side of the lake, there’s a boardwalk hugging a hiking trail that’s perfect for vantage views of the lake below.

-Initially, I didn’t think we could walk on the lake, because we didn’t know if the ice was thick enough to bear our weight.
-After seeing a mother and her kids, play a ball game on an ice rink, on the lake; Basil walked ahead to explore.
+Initially, I wasn’t sure about walking on the lake.
+It was hard to know if the ice was thick enough to bear our weight.
+After watching a mother and her kids play a ball game on an ice rink on the lake; Basil walked ahead to explore.
 I was hesitant and eventually, I walked as well.
 It’s one of the strangest feelings to experience.
-Walking on water (even if it’s frozen) makes you feel divine in many ways.
-Gaping holes, probably used for fishing, were scary to look at, especially into the darkness of the lake below.
+Walking on frozen water makes you feel divine in many ways.
+Gaping holes, probably used for fishing, were scary to look at, especially when we looked into the darkness of the lake below.